 To refresh their knowledge and skills, graduates of Fortis College may enroll in up to two classes that were a part of their curriculum at the time of graduation with no tuition charge.
-Graduates seeking to take a refresher course must contact the Director of Education to determine the availability of course(s).
+Graduates seeking to take a refresher course must contact the Dean to determine availability of course(s).
 Because of space limitations, graduates may not be permitted to take laboratory or clinical/externship activities or experiences.
 Refresher courses are not graded, and no credit is earned.
 Graduates taking refresher courses must abide by current school rules and regulations, particularly in attendance and punctuality.
 Graduates will need to purchase the appropriate textbook(s) associated with the class.